-The Mill Press focuses on topics related to Kemp Mill1.
-The Mill Press material is specifically designed for newcomers to Kemp Mill.
+The Mill focuses on topics related to Kemp Mill1.
+The Mill material is specifically designed for newcomers to Kemp Mill.

 Pages can contain text, photos, links to other websites, audio and videos, as well as downloadable documents and livestreaming.
 There is also an email edition, and a printed edition.

-You can also tune in to The Mill Press live teleconference broadcast series.
+You can also tune in to The Mill live teleconference broadcast series.

 Dial-in Number: 1-774-220-4000

 Conference ID: 7638-9463